-To me, this plant has always been known simply & humbly as hogweed, and I’m going to share with you some facts about identification, names, tastes & recipe ideas.
+To me, this plant has always been known simply and humbly as hogweed, and I’m going to share with you some facts about identification, names, tastes and recipe ideas.

-Starting with identification, common hogweed can be found across the UK, it really is common & usually considered a pain.
-Its habitat can be varied & includes fields, open woodland, hedgerows & roadsides.
-Often people are sceptical when I introduce it as a potential food & for two understandable reasons.
+Starting with identification, common hogweed can be found across the UK, it really is common and usually considered a pain.
+Its habitat can be varied and includes fields, open woodland, hedgerows and roadsides.
+Often people are sceptical when I introduce it as a potential food and for two understandable reasons.

-Firstly, for some it has the association of being poisonous, mainly because if the sap gets on your skin & is combined with sunlight, for example when strimming the plant on a hot summer’s day in t-shirt & shorts, one can come up in horrible blisters that can scar.
+For some it has the association of being poisonous, mainly because if the sap gets on your skin and is combined with sunlight, for example when strimming the plant on a hot summer’s day in t-shirt and shorts, one can come up in horrible blisters that can scar.
 Not an experience I’ve shared, though I’ve heard enough stories to know it to be an unpleasant encounter.

-Secondly, there is the issue of correct identification.
-Hogweed (Heracleum sphondylium) is in the Apiaceae (Carrot) family & shares a similar flower structure with edibles such as carrot (funnily enough), parsley, fennel, chervil as well as the deadly poisonous plants; hemlock & hemlock water dropwort.
-Needless to say, mistakes can be lethal & enough to put many people off.
+There is the issue of correct identification.
+Hogweed (Heracleum sphondylium) is in the Apiaceae (Carrot) family and shares a similar flower structure with edibles such as carrot (funnily enough), parsley, fennel, chervil as well as the deadly poisonous plants; hemlock and hemlock water dropwort.
+Needless to say, mistakes can be lethal and enough to put many people off.
 However, there are distinguishing characteristics that can be learnt.
-Reading a few words & seeing a few images is not generally suffice for this, though it is a good start, so here it goes!
+Reading a few words and seeing a few images is not generally suffice for this, though it is a good start, so here it goes!

 How to enjoy it at its best?
 Well John Wright (from River Cottage) covers the young shoots in beer batter.
-For me, I simply steam those young shoots, drizzle in butter or hollandaise sauce & serve as an accompaniment to fish or meat dishes.
-I’ve also chopped them up & added them as a flavouring for dhal (combines well with wild carrot seed ).
+For me, I simply steam those young shoots, drizzle in butter or hollandaise sauce and serve as an accompaniment to fish or meat dishes.
+I’ve also chopped them up and added them as a flavouring for dhal (combines well with wild carrot seed ).